On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Inexact Parametric Aug. Lagrangian Method

 \subsection{Convergence analysis for increasing $\{\rho_k\}$}

-{In 1976, Rockafellar~\cite{rockafellar:76:ala} proposed several different variants of inexact augmented Lagrangian schemes where the penalty parameter could be updated between iterations and under suitable summability conditions on the sequence $\{\alpha_k \rho_k\}$, it was established that the sequence of dual iterates $\{\lambda_k\}$ is bounded.
-In addition, upper bounds on primal suboptimality and infeasibility were derived.
-Recently, Aybat and Iyengar~\cite{aybat2013augmented} extended this result to conic convex programs, provided both upper and lower bounds on the suboptimality, and presented sequences $\{\rho_k\}$ and $\{\alpha_k\}$ under which the primal function converges linearly to its optimal value.
+In 1976, Rockafellar~\cite{rockafellar:76:ala} proposed several different variants of inexact augmented Lagrangian schemes where the penalty parameter could be updated between iterations, and under suitable summability conditions on the sequence $\{\alpha_k \rho_k\}$, it was established that the sequence of dual iterates $\{\lambda_k\}$ is bounded.
+In addition, \emph{upper} bounds on primal suboptimality and infeasibility were derived.
+Recently, Aybat and Iyengar~\cite{aybat2013augmented} extended this result to conic convex programs, provided \emph{both} upper and lower bounds on the suboptimality, and presented sequences $\{\rho_k\}$ and $\{\alpha_k\}$ under which the primal function converges linearly to its optimal value.
 Necoara et al.~\cite{1506.05320} also considered similar inexact schemes for conic convex programs where the penalty parameter $\rho_k$ is tuned adaptively.
-In this scheme, they apply a search procedure which finds an upper bound on $\lambda^*$ in logarithmic number of steps, by performing a single outer iteration and restarting the augmented Lagrangian method.
-In what follows, we {analyze the convergence properties of} Algorithm~\ref{Alg: ALM} {for an increasing penalty parameter sequence}.
+In this scheme, the {authors} apply a search procedure which effectively finds an upper bound on $\norm{\lambda_0-\lambda^*}$ in logarithmic number of steps {and} in each search step, {a subproblem of the form $\min_{x\in X}\cL_{\rho_k}(x,\lambda;\theta)$ is inexactly solved to compute an $\epsilon$-optimal solution, where $\cL_{\rho_k}$ is defined by setting $\rho=\rho_k$ in \eqref{Aug_L_forrho}}.
+The search stops if an $\epsilon$-feasible solution is computed; otherwise, $\rho_k$ is doubled and a new subproblem is solved.
+Note that in contrast to our AL scheme, in~\cite{1506.05320}, each subproblem is solved to $\epsilon$-optimality for some small $\epsilon>0$, which will cause numerical issues in its practical implementations.
+In what follows, we analyze the convergence properties of {IPALM} {for an increasing penalty sequence}.

-The proposed sequences of $\rho_k$ and $\alpha_k$ in Theorem~\ref{Theorem:Aug_increas_rho_linear_rate} are extensions of those presented in~\cite{aybat2013augmented} and take learning into consideration. } We initiate the analysis on the rate of convergence by first deriving the bound on primal infeasibility, which is subsequently used later to derive bounds on primal suboptimality.
-These statements are then utilized in deriving the overall {computational} complexity in Section~\ref{sec:complexity-increasing}.
-Suppose $\{\rho_k\}_{k\geq 0}\subset\reals_{++}$, and recall that according to \eqref{Aug_L_forrho},